Articles LaTeX math mode

 Advanced Techniques

-Custom Commands for Repeated Expressions
+Custom Commands for Repeated Notation

-% In preamble
+% In the preamble

 \newcommand{\R}{\mathbb{R}}